jaime-garvey/dsml-study-guide/Machine Learning.md

 # Ensemble Methods

+**Pros:**

+-   Reduces variance
+-   (generally) better model performance

+**Cons:**

+-   Loss of model interpretability
+-   Possibility of high bias if data is not modeled properly
+-   Computationally expensive

 ## Bagging

 **Bootstrap aggregating**, or  **bagging**, is a type of machine learning algorithm that is designed to improve the accuracy and stability of the model (reduces variance).
 [Diagram](https://www.oreilly.com/library/view/python-machine-learning/9781783555130/graphics/3547_07_06.jpg)